The Secret Family History

 “If you want to know why we’re here, we need to find the Nine of Eight,” said Logan.

-“Indeed,” said Belle as she picked up several large books and papers from a nearby desk, setting them on the dining room table.
+“Indeed,” Samantha said as she picked up several large books and papers from a nearby desk, setting them on the dining room table.
 “And why do you want to know about the Nine of Eight?”

-“Because as I hovered between the realms of life and death after that incident in South Carolina, I had a vision telling me to find the Nine of Eight,” said Sean.
+“Because as I hovered between the realms of life and death after that unmentionable incident in South Carolina, I had a vision telling me to find the Nine of Eight,” said Sean.

 “Shut up, Dicky,” said Andrea.
 “Sean didn’t ask that girl to slap him in the head with a shovel.
 I’m surprised she wasn’t charged with attempted murder in Sean’s case.”